Nebo15/sage/README.md

 with unit tests.
 You only need to tests business logic in transactions and that compensations are able to cleanup their effects.
 The Sage itself has 100% test coverage.

-Even more, it is possible to apply a new kind of architecture in an Elixir project, where Phoenix context (or just application domains) are providing helper functions for building sagas to a controller, which used one or more of them to have each request side-effects free.
+Even more, it is possible to apply a new kind of architecture in an Elixir project where Phoenix contexts (or just application domains) are providing helper functions for building sagas to a controller, which then uses one or more of them to make sure that each request is side-effects free.
 Simplified example:

 ```elixir
 defmodule SageExample.UserController do